Red Headed Stranger: Legacy

-Posterior reviews
+Retrospective appraisal

 In 1996, Nell Zink wrote in CMJ New Music Monthly: "His Red Headed Stranger was the Sgt.
 Pepper's of country music, the first record to follow a coherent theme instead of merely compiling radio singles".
 Stephen Thomas Erlewine in AllMusic described Red Headed Stranger as "really elusive, as the themes get a little muddled and the tunes themselves are a bit bare.
 It's undoubtedly distinctive – and it sounds more distinctive with each passing year – but it's strictly an intellectual triumph and, after a pair of albums that were musically and intellectually sound, it's a bit of a letdown, no matter how successful it was".
 In 2003, it was included among the top 1,000 albums of Zagat Survey magazine, and was rated five stars out of five.
 The magazine wrote "Supporters (of the album) spread the gospel that it's just a quintessential outlaw recording, but perhaps the greatest country album ever with a spare style that changed the way C&W was played".